Alberto-San/CuriosidadesSpark/README.md

 rdd = rdd.reduceByKey(_ + _)
 ```

 A set of Stages are known as Jobs.
 But when an action happens, a job is broken.
-For example, write actions, checkout, repartition, coalesce actions.
+For example, write actions, checkout, coalesce actions, rdd countByKey, etc.
 ```
 df.write.format(...).save(...)
 ```